Summary and Schedule

 Software Setup

 Pip is the package management system built into Python.
+We will use this to install all required packages for the workshop.
 Pip should be available in your system once you installed Python successfully.
-Please note that installing the packages can take some time, in particular on Windows.
+Please note: installing the packages can take some time, in particular on Windows.

 - Create a virtual